alpha-yadav/DSA/readme.md

 Remember to handle edge cases such as one or both nodes not being present in the tree.
 The specific implementation will depend on the type of tree and the constraints of your problem.
 Consider the space and time complexity trade-offs when choosing an algorithm.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information such as:

+* **Equation:**  For example, y = x^2,  y = sin(x),  or a more complex equation.
+* **Data points:** A set of (x, y) coordinates.
+* **Type of graph:**  Do you want a line graph, scatter plot, bar chart, etc.?
+* **Ranges for x and y axes:**  Specify the minimum and maximum values for each axis if you have specific requirements.

+Once you give me this information, I can help you graph it.
+I can't create a visual graph directly, but I can give you the information needed to create one yourself using a graphing calculator or software like Desmos, GeoGebra, or Excel.